By J. L. Starkey

 He was bold, this cousin of mine.
 Officials would later learn that he didn’t bother to change his name or disguise his identity during his time on the lam.
 Not cousin Cap.
 Instead, he lived a quiet life in Sonora, California, a town over 130 miles away from where he “died” in 1906.

-The law would not catch up with cousin Cap until 24 April 1906…six days after the San Francisco earthquake .
+The law would finally catch up with cousin Cap on 24 April 1906…six days after the San Francisco earthquake .

 Acting on a tip, officials moved quickly to apprehend Cap, a man they described as “dangerous” and willing to “…stop at nothing to gain his own ends.”
 He was returned to the Fresno County Jail on 28 April 1906, and there he would serve the remainder of his sentence – with a bit of extra time tacked on for bad behavior, of course.